linuxfandudeguy/JS-/README.md

 ## Usage

-To use any of these functions, simply include the provided source code in your JavaScript file and call the desired function with appropriate parameters.
+To use any of these functions, simply include the provided code on the website in your JavaScript file and call the desired function with appropriate parameters.

 ## License